-We offer a wide variety of members-only lectures and programs that feature renowned historians and authors.
+We offer a wide variety of member-only lectures and programs that feature renowned historians and authors.
 The following special events are open only to members.
 Invitations are mailed to members before each event.

 Have you ever wanted to visit a historic location in Virginia but did not want to deal with the hassle of planning a trip or fighting traffic?
 Leave the planning and driving to us!